virgesmith/rust101/README.md

 ```
 will kill performance - this function might get called *a lot*.
 You could tell the CPU/signal handler (structured exception handler in Windows terms) to raise an integer overflow exception, but beware: any 3rd party library you depend on might not function as advertised if you change these settings, and, you've no guarantee that any code that *calls* your code hasn't changed the settings itself, and/or might do so while your library is loaded.
 In practice (my experience at least) is you trap the exception at hardware level when you're running your *comprehensive set of regression tests*, but in production you just hope for the best...

 Likewise, plenty of floating point operations can return numbers outside the real number domain (never mind outside the IEE754 specification), such as `ln(0.0)` and `sqrt(-1.0)`.
-Whilst the IEEE754 spec provides for infinity (and NaN), unless you check at runtime, these values will just permetate through your computations like a super-contagious virus unless you put in loads of performance-crippling runtime checks.
+Whilst the IEEE754 spec provides for infinity (and NaN), unless you implement performance-crippling runtime checks, these values will just permetate through your computations corrupting the results.

 So, basically, you don't really solve it.
 You just either compromise performance, or hope that you have sufficient regression tests and sanity checks that cover (and continue to cover) production use cases.